-While small-cap stocks, such as ASV Holdings Inc (NASDAQ:ASV) with its market cap of US$83.40M, are popular for their explosive growth, investors should also be aware of their balance sheet to judge whether the company can survive a downturn.
-Evaluating financial health as part of your investment thesis is essential, since poor capital management may bring about bankruptcies, which occur at a higher rate for small-caps.
-I believe these basic checks tell most of the story you need to know.
-Nevertheless, I know these factors are very high-level, so I’d encourage you to dig deeper yourself into ASV here.
+While small-cap stocks, such as ASV Holdings, Inc. (NASDAQ:ASV) with its market cap of US$25m, are popular for their explosive growth, investors should also be aware of their balance sheet to judge whether the company can survive a downturn.
+Given that ASV is not presently profitable, it’s vital to understand the current state of its operations and pathway to profitability.
+The following basic checks can help you get a picture of the company’s balance sheet strength.
+Nevertheless, potential investors would need to take a closer look, and I’d encourage you to dig deeper yourself into ASV here.

-- 1. Future Outlook: What are well-informed industry analysts predicting for ASV’s future growth?
-Take a look at this free research report of analyst consensus for ASV’s outlook.
+- Future Outlook: What are well-informed industry analysts predicting for ASV’s future growth?
+Take a look at our free research report of analyst consensus for ASV’s outlook.

 - Historical Performance: What has ASV’s returns been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.